404Wolf/nix-vosk/README.md

-# Nix Vosk
+# Nix-ified Vosk

 Nix build of Vosk language transcription.
-Includes both a build of `vosk-api` and of actual models.
+Includes both a build of `libvosk.so` and all vosk models.